-Printed materials were the venue that ASI used to disseminate general materials about the American sheep and wool industries and specific information about American wool quality improvement programs.
+Printed materials are one way ASI uses to disseminate general materials about the American sheep and wool industries and specific information about American wool quality improvement programs.
+Obviously, in 2020 there was less demand for printed materials as many of the events that they would normally be distributed at were cancelled or held in a virtual format.

-• Brochures - In fiscal year 2018-2019, ASI produced and revised a number of its industry brochures to inform the wool and sheep industry about the success of its programs.
+• Brochures - In fiscal year 2019-2020, ASI produced and revised a number of its industry brochures to inform the wool and sheep industry about the success of its programs.